Eliza McLamb: Early life and education

 Eliza McLamb was born on January 17, 2001, and grew up an only child in Chapel Hill, North Carolina.
 Her mother was a photographer.
 McLamb graduated high school a year early as the valedictorian and went to George Washington University to study political science, planning to go on to law school.
-In 2020, during her sophomore year, she had to move back in with her father in North Carolina due to the COVID-19 pandemic.
+In 2020, during her second year, she had to move back in with her father in North Carolina due to the COVID-19 pandemic.

 The same year, McLamb was "inspired" by the newly released album Fetch the Bolt Cutters by Fiona Apple, and left her father's house to work on farms, through WWOOF, across the country during the summer.
 She lived in a friend's shed for a few months in Los Angeles while working as a door-to-door solar panel salesperson, and then nannied to make enough money to move in with another friend, Julia Hava.

 In 2024, McLamb left Los Angeles and moved into an apartment with her boyfriend in New York, stating she "felt stranded out there"—a feeling she explored in her 2024 single, "God Take Me Out of LA".

 Career

 McLamb first gained recognition when her song "Porn Star Tits" went viral on TikTok while McLamb was working on a farm in Kansas.
-In 2022, McLamb released her debut EP titled Salt Circle.
+In 2022, McLamb released her second EP titled Salt Circle.
 Also in 2022, McLamb announced that she had signed to Canadian record label Royal Mountain Records.
 In late 2023, she announced plans to release her debut full-length album, Going Through It.
 McLamb released the song "16" as a single from the album.
 The album was released on January 19, 2024.

-Going Through It has received generally favorable reception from critics.
+Going Through It has received positive reception from critics.
 Grace Robins-Somerville of Paste magazine said that the album "shows a characteristically thoughtful embrace of life’s subtleties and contradictions."
 Graeme Thomson of the Spectator described the album as "relentless guts-spilling" that "isn’t necessarily any more creatively worthy or valuable than simply making stuff up" before referring to McLamb as "an artist of many parts, not all of them yet fully formed."
 However, Thomson noted that there is "actually lots to like about Going Through It."

+McLamb released her second album, Good Story, on October 24, 2025 via Royal Mountain.

-In addition to making music, McLamb was the co-host of the podcast Binchtopia alongside Julia Hava from 2020 until leaving the podcast to focus on her music career in 2025.
+In addition to making music, McLamb co-hosted the podcast Binchtopia alongside Julia Hava from 2020 to 2025, before leaving as a permanent host in order to focus on her music career.

+McLamb also writes a Substack blog called words from eliza, which made waves when she published an essay titled "Fake Fans" about the guerrilla marketing tactics of a company called Chaotic Good Projects.
+The company was extensively covered in the media shortly after as discourse broke out regarding their strategies.